 Location: Sauvie Island (Portland, Oregon)

-Access: From downtown Portland, follow US 30 (NW St Helens Road) west for just shy of 11 miles turning right onto the Suavie Island Bridge.
-Then follow Sauvie Island Road for 2.7 miles to trailhead located on your left.
+Access: From downtown Portland, follow US 30 west for just shy of 11 miles turning right onto the Sauvie Island Bridge.
+Follow Sauvie Island Road passing Cracker Barrel Grocery in .3 mile (where parking permits can be purchased) turning right onto Reeder Road at 2.1 miles.
+Then follow Reeder Road for 12.7 miles to its end and trailhead.